This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Italy work visa has a validity of up to two years, depending on the employment contract.
 However, the work permit can be renewed for up to five years.

-Italy work visa 2023 documents required
+Italy work visa 2023 requirements

 The following documents are required to apply for the Italy work visa:

-- copy of a signed employment contract
+- copy of a signed employment contract which will confirm that:

 - original and copy of the Nulla Osta or the Italy work visa